DanielHammerin/TFTPshizz/README.md

-# TFTPshizz
-TFTP Server
+# TFTP Server In Java
+This is a TFTP server implementation in Java.

+## Authors
-Author: Austin Pontén & Daniel Hammerin
+Austin Pontén & Daniel Hammerin

+##temp
 DELETE FROM Classes
 WHERE class IN
 (SELECT class